anthonykieu/RegEx-Tutorial/gist.md

 ## Summary

 This gist will focus on how regular expressions can validate the inputs in an email.
-Here is an example of a regular expression for an email.
+Here is an example of using a  regular expression to validate the input for an email.

 <center>/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/</center>
 <br/><br/>